PerchCMS/perch-vagrant/README.md

 Use an IP address not on your network.
 You will need to edit your hosts file or other internal DNS to map site URLs to that IP address.

 The rest of your config happens via Hiera.
 In `puppet/manifests/hiera/config.yaml` you can set up some sites, databases and specify PHP.ini values.

+The values for PHP Version should be one of:

+- 5.4
+- 5.5
+- 5.6

 Put your site folders into the folder you specified in the Vagrantfile and set the docroot as `/var/www/foldername`